proog/linkding-media-archiver/README.md

 As yt-dlp is used to download media, [any site supported by yt-dlp](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) should work.
 Please report a bug if Linkding Media Archiver fails to use a file that yt-dlp provides. yt-dlp's default format selection is used, which generally means the highest quality available in any file type, unless otherwise specified via the `LDMA_FORMAT` environment variable.
 Multiple files (such as YouTube playlists) are supported and will be added as multiple assets.

 > [!WARNING]
 > yt-dlp supports many arbitrary websites with its "generic extractor", which might cause Linkding Media Archiver to add media to unexpected bookmarks — for instance, a promotional video on a product landing page.
 For this reason, it is highly recommended to limit the bookmark selection to one or more tags using the `LDMA_TAGS` environment variable.
+For more advanced filtering, it is also possible to filter by [bundle](https://github.com/sissbruecker/linkding/pull/1097) with `LDMA_BUNDLE_ID`.

 ## Usage